Creating a semaphore thermometer chart

 If you have a range of data in one row or one column (as in the example), you need to switch columns and rows to display the data correctly on the chart:

 4. Do one of the following:

-- Under Chart Tools, on the Design tab, in the Data group, click the Switch Row/Column button:
+- Select the chart, then on the Chart Design tab, in the Data group, click the Switch Row/Column button:

-6. Right-click in the data series and choose Format Data Series... in the popup menu:
+6. Right-click on the data series and choose Format Data Series... in the popup menu:

 On the Format Data Series pane, on the Fill & Line tab, in the Fill section, select one of the existing options (see more about filling options).